David Irving (American football)

-David Ja Rodd Irving (born August 18, 1993) is an American football defensive tackle who is a free agent.
-He also played for the Dallas Cowboys, Kansas City Chiefs, and Las Vegas Raiders of the National Football League (NFL).
-He played college football at Iowa State University.
+David Ja Rodd Irving (born August 18, 1993) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Iowa State Cyclones, and was a member of the NFL's Dallas Cowboys, Kansas City Chiefs and Las Vegas Raiders.

-Early years
+Early life

-Irving grew up in Compton, California, but moved to San Jacinto as a youth and attended San Jacinto High School, where he played defensive tackle and tight end as a senior, recording 76 tackles (15 for loss), 7 sacks, 5 forced fumbles, 4 fumble recoveries, 19 receptions for 298 yards and 4 touchdowns.
+Irving grew up in Compton, California, but moved to San Jacinto, California, as a youth and attended San Jacinto High School, where he played defensive tackle and tight end as a senior, recording 76 tackles (15 for loss), 7 sacks, 5 forced fumbles, 4 fumble recoveries, 19 receptions for 298 yards and 4 touchdowns.

+College career

 He accepted a scholarship from Iowa State University.
 He became a starter after switching from defensive end to defensive tackle as a junior, while posting 8 starts, 19 tackles (4.5 for loss) and 2 sacks.
 He missed the entire 2014 season after being dismissed from the team following an incident at the VEISHEA festival.
 He finished his college career with 32 games (8 starts), 44 tackles (7.5 for loss), 3 sacks, one forced fumble, one interception returned for a touchdown, 8 passes defensed and 3 blocked kicks.

 Professional career

 Kansas City Chiefs

-Irving was signed as an undrafted free agent by the Kansas City Chiefs after the 2015 NFL Draft.
+Irving was signed as an undrafted free agent by the Kansas City Chiefs after the 2015 NFL draft.
 He was waived on September 5 and signed to the practice squad.